The international association of bookplate artists & collectors since 1922!! Celebrating 575 years of pride in book ownership.

 Victoria University of Wellington, New Zealand and the American Society of Bookplate Collectors & Designers (ASBC&D) take pleasure in announcing “A Tribute to George Steiner Bookplate Competition 2019-2020”.

 We hope that you are healthy & safe!
 The COVID-19 pandemic has changed our lives and certainly changed our Tribute to George Steiner.
 We have received numerous requests from printmakers around the world to extend the competition deadline.
 Many countries imposed “shelter-in-place” restrictions to halt the spread of coronavirus.
 This made it impossible to buy paper & supplies, get to workshops, printers were closed, etc. To address this issue, we must be flexible.
 So we have extended the deadline to October 15th, 2020!
+All entries must be “postmarked” by this date.
 We invite artists to participate in this important international competition and exhibition to honor this great man of letters.

 By now you’ve all heard the very sad news that George Steiner passed away on February 3rd, 2020 (1929-2020).
 Our Bookplate Competition serves as a tribute to this great man of letters.
 For his family.
 For his friends.
 For his followers.